Skip to main content

-The IEEE is a type of numbered referencing style.
-In IEEE all the in-text citations receive a number.
-The references are given in numerical order in the appearance they make in the work.
+The IEEE is a numbered referencing style.
+All the in-text citations receive a number in numerical order according to when they appear in the text.
 That number is repeated in the in-text citation each time the same reference is used.
-A reference list is then displayed at the end of the article with the full details of all references that have been cited in-text.
+The reference list at the end of the article provides the full details of all references cited in numerical order.

 Example of using a number in-text: